patrickvorgers/Home-Assistant-Import-Energy-Data/Database/PostgreSQL/README.md

 #### Load import script
 - Load SQL file `Import Energy data into Home Assistant.sql` from the PostgreSQL directory
-- Validate the schema version of the database
+- Validate the schema version of the database (Select table: schema_changes and select the data tab on the right and scroll down to the bottom)
   - The script has been tested with schema version 53.
 With higher versions you should validate if the structure of the `statistics` and `statistics_short_term` tables have changed.
     - Used fields in table `statistics`: `metadata_id`, `state`, `sum`, `start_ts`, `created_ts`
     - Used fields in table `statistics_short_term`: `sum`